Esther Williams: Swimwear-garbed star of MGM Technicolor musicals dead at 91

-In the '50s, Williams' best – though still not very good – effort was probably Million Dollar Mermaid (1952), stolidly directed by Mervyn LeRoy, but featuring stunningly choreographed musical numbers by Busby Berkeley.
-In this highly fictionalized biopic co-starring Victor Mature, Williams plays swimmer Annette Kellerman, the MGM star's early silent era predecessor in a handful of movies such as Neptune's Daughter (1914; no relation to the Williams musical) and Daughter of the Gods (1916).
+In the ’50s, Williams’ best – though still not very good – effort was probably Million Dollar Mermaid (1952), stolidly directed by Mervyn LeRoy, but featuring stunningly choreographed musical numbers by Busby Berkeley.
+In this highly fictionalized biopic co-starring Victor Mature, Williams plays swimmer Annette Kellerman, the MGM star’s early silent era predecessor in a handful of movies such as Neptune’s Daughter (1914) and Daughter of the Gods (1916).

 Esther Williams: Swimwear MGM Musical Star Dies.”]
 By the early ’50s, Louis B. Mayer had been ousted from the studio he had helped to found, having been replaced by Dore Schary.
 Whether or not a coincidence, with the exception of Million Dollar Mermaid, the Esther Williams movies of the ’50s – e.g., The Duchess of Idaho, Skirts Ahoy! (stolen by Vivian Blaine in a supporting role), Dangerous When Wet, Easy to Love – lacked the luster of those released in the previous decade, despite more prestigious directors (George Sidney, Charles Walters, Robert Z. Leonard) and the usual co-stars (Van Johnson, Red Skelton, Howard Keel).
 (Image: Esther Williams in Million Dollar Mermaid.)